New Haven Register: History

-John Day Jackson passed control of the papers to his sons, Richard and Lionel Jackson, then to Lionel's son, Lionel "Stewart" Jackson Jr. The paper was sold to Mark Goodson, the television producer, then to a company headed by Ralph Ingersoll before being sold to the company recently known as Journal Register Company.
-After repeated bankruptcy filings, the paper was sold to Hearst Newspapers in 2017 by JRC successor Digital First Media.
+The New Haven Register dates back to 1812, when it was founded as the Columbian Register.

+Beginning in 1840, the paper began publishing a daily edition called the Evening Register.
+A Sunday edition, called the Sunday Register, began in 1879 or 1880.

+In the late 19th century, the Register was often considered aligned with the Democratic Party.

+In the early 20th century, the John Day Jackson family, which also owned the Journal-Courier, purchased the Register.
+Following the purchase, the two papers worked in the same building, and had some shared staff.

 The Register underwent both a newsroom union decertification and a suit brought by women newsroom employees, both successful, in the late 1970s and 1980s.
 It enjoyed its highest circulation, peaking at more than 100,000, in the mid-1980s.
 Dave Solomon was a sportswriter at the paper for 35 years, writing a long-running column called I Was Thinking.

+In 1987, the New Haven Register absorbed the Journal-Courier.

+John Day Jackson passed control of the papers to his sons, Richard and Lionel Jackson, then to Lionel's son, Lionel "Stewart" Jackson Jr. In 1989, the paper was sold to the Goodson Newspaper Group, headed by television producer Mark Goodson.
+Within the same year, Goodson sold it to Ingersoll Publications, headed by Ralph Ingersoll.
+The next year, it was sold to the Journal Register Company.

 On February 21, 2009, the Journal Register Company and twenty-six (26) of its affiliates (including the Register), filed for Chapter 11 of the United States Bankruptcy Code.
-It has since emerged as part of Digital First Media.

 On March 4, 2012, the Register closed its printing operation and sourced printing of the newspaper to the Hartford Courant.
+In September 2012, the Journal Register Company again filed for bankruptcy.
+It had emerged afterwards as part of Digital First Media, a merger between the Journal Register Company and MediaNews Group.

 On September 20, 2014, the Register officially relocated its headquarters closer to the North Haven, Connecticut, city line.
 The former Register building was renovated and became a Jordan's Furniture.

-In 2017, the paper was sold by Digital First Media to Hearst.
+In 2017, Digital First Media sold the paper to Hearst Newspapers.

 In 2024, the newspaper moved its newsroom out of New Haven and into the Record-Journal's office in Meriden, which Hearst had acquired the year prior.